samirmartins/pydaq/paper/paper.md

 the user to be directly connected with the subject, as explicitly said by [@Silva_2018].

 In what follows examples of how to use PYDAQ will be presented, as well as future research topics.
-Further details can also be found in documentation (https://samirmartins.github.io/pydaq/).
+Further details can also be found in [documentation](https://samirmartins.github.io/pydaq/).

 # Examples